-Hostile environment harassment: Unwelcome sex-based conduct that is sufficiently severe or pervasive, that, based on the totality of the circumstances and evaluated subjectively and objectively, denies or limits a person's ability to participate in or benefit from the recipient's education program or activity (i.e., creates a hostile environment).
+• Hostile environment harassment: Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the recipient's education program or activity (i.e., creates a hostile environment).

-PROPOSED REGULATIONS: HIGHLIGHTS
+2024 REGULATIONS: HIGHLIGHTS

-- Whether a hostile environment has been created is a fact-specific inquiry that includes consideration of the following: - The degree to which the conduct affected the complainant's ability to access the recipient's education program or activity; - The type, frequency, and duration of the conduct; - The parties' ages, roles within the recipient's education program or activity, previous interactions, and other factors about each party that may be relevant to evaluating the effects of the alleged unwelcome conduct; - The location of the conduct, the context in which the conduct occurred, and the control the recipient has over the respondent; and - Other sex-based harassment in the recipient's education program or activity.
+- Whether a hostile environment has been created is a fact-specific inquiry that includes consideration of the following: - The degree to which the conduct affected the complainant's ability to access the recipient's education program or activity; - The type, frequency, and duration of the conduct; - The parties' ages, roles within the recipient's education program or activity, previous interactions, and other factors about each party that may be relevant to evaluating the effects of the conduct; - The location of the conduct, the context in which the conduct occurred; and - Other sex-based harassment in the recipient's education program or activity.